Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/custom_calculator.md

 1. In the comments of your code explain what your calculation program does

-1. In the README of your repo explain what your calculation program does (minimally include: name, description, programming language used (i.e. Python 3.7.9))
+1. In the README of your repo explain what your calculation program does (Example: project name, description, programming language used (i.e. Python 3.7.9))

 1. Get at least two numerical values from the user to be used in your calculation